 On the topic of actors, I really enjoy the rehearsal process.
 Rehearsing isn’t for everybody, but it makes life a lot easier during production because it gives you a chance to fail without any repercussions.
 Unfortunately, we didn’t have the time to rehearse all of the scenes that I wanted to, and I could definitely tell during production.
 The scenes we did rehearse went a thousand times smoother, and I felt more comfortable working with the actors because the intentions of the scene were already spelled out before we arrived on set.

 Locations were another area that really went wrong on Fugue.
 Locations should be one of the first things you take care of during pre-production.
 Unfortunately, on Fugue, locking our locations took way longer than anticipated, and this caused us major issues with two locations in particular.
-The first location I had to cut, along with the scene, because we couldn’t find a proper street to execute my vision appropriately.
-This scene interfered with the entire plot, which also forced me to do a last minute rewrite on the script that changed the flow of the story entirely.
+The first location I had to cut, along with the scene, was because we couldn’t find a proper street to execute my vision appropriately.
+This scene interfered with the entire plot, which also forced me to do a last-minute rewrite of the script that changed the flow of the story entirely.

 There will be moments when your vision doesn’t match the practicality of what you can afford, and you have to decide if you are okay with this or if you are going to have to take a different path.
 For me, the streets that were available to us interfered with the integrity of my vision, so I decided that we needed to figure out an alternate route for the story instead.